Home Remodeling Beverly Hills, California

 The ZIP codes for Beverly Hills are 90209, 90210, 90211, 90212 and 90213.

-Most residents bring to life in the “flats” of Beverly Hills, which is a relatively flat Place that slopes away from the hills, and includes all of Beverly Hills south of Sunset Boulevard and north of Santa Monica Boulevard.
-The houses situated in the hills north of Sunset Boulevard have a much vanguard valuation than the average housing price for the land of the city.
-Nearly anything businesses and government offices in Beverly Hills are located south of Santa Monica Boulevard.
-Two notable exceptions are the Beverly Hills Hotel and the Beverly Hilton Hotel.
+Most residents stir in the “flats” of Beverly Hills, which is a relatively flat area that slopes away from the hills, and includes anything of Beverly Hills south of Sunset Boulevard and north of Santa Monica Boulevard.

 Downtown Beverly Hills

-In a triangle between Santa Monica Bl., Wilshire Bl. and Crescent Drive is Downtown Beverly Hills a.k.a. the Golden Triangle, a retail and dining hub attracting locals, and in some sections attracting visitors from across the region and the world.
-The streets giving out northwest-to-southeast have distinct characters:
+In a triangle amongst Santa Monica Bl., Wilshire Bl. and Crescent Drive is Downtown Beverly Hills also known as the Golden Triangle, a retail and dining hub attracting locals, and in some sections attracting visitors from across the region and the world.
+The streets paperwork northwest-to-southeast have certain characters:

 South of Wilshire

 South Beverly Drive, i.e. south of Wilshire Blvd., is marginal dining and shopping hub.

 Houses south of Wilshire Boulevard have more urban square and rectangular lots, in general smaller than those to the north.
 There are also more apartment buildings south of Wilshire Boulevard than anywhere else in Beverly Hills.

 Beverly Hills Post Office (BHPO) is the name total to a section directly north of the Beverly Hills city limits that lies within the 90210 ZIP code, assigned to the Beverly Hills Post Office, but is allocation of the City of Los Angeles.